w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/litentry-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Litentry parachain:
+Here you will find a variety of dashboards that help visualize data from the Litentry parachain:

 - [Litentry](https://dune.com/substrate/litentry): A comprehensive analysis of Litentry, including:
   Token Sent To Ethereum, Staking, Asset Analysis.